 As a comparison, the majority of informants in social indicators said "yes" with an average of 29.33.
 This number is slightly below those who answered "no" by 26.67 and the answer "no" was 16.00.
 From

 the economic indicators, Table 8 summarizes the fundamental differences, this time the majority of informants stated that "no" reached an average of 35.83.
-For those who answered "yes", an average of 35.83, and of the total number (72), only a small proportion stated "no" ie 9.33.
-With 12 items of questions, they are generally varied and this indicates that GAPOKTAN tomatoes in Indonesia have different characters and understandings.
+For those who answered "yes", an average of 35.83, and of the total number (72), only a small proportion stated "no" i.e. 9.33.
+With 12 items of questions, they are generally varied and this indicates that Gapoktan tomatoes in Indonesia have different characters and understandings.

 Discussion